TEK-Nemesis/Original-OGX360-Internal-Conversion-Kit/USB Breakout Boards/Modified (TEK Nemesis)/README.md

 ## Overview

 * This PCB was designed by TEK Nemesis.
 It uses Micro USB cables (cut open at one end) and 12-pin JST 2.00mm cables.
 Zip ties / cable ties could be fed through the holes in the PCB to hold the wires in place.
-* The Micro USB cable is soldered to the PCB like this:
+* The Micro USB cable is soldered to the PCB like this (though it is possible to have alternate wire colours):
   - red wire to VBUS
   - black wire to GND
   - green wire to D-